rust-lang/rust-project-goals/src/2024h2/0001-Project-goal-slate.md

 * Helping people to get paid for working on Rust
     * A challenge for people who are looking to work on Rust as part of their job -- whether that be full-time work, part-time work, or contracting -- is that the employer would like to have some confidence that the work will make progress.
 Too often, people find that they open RFCs or PRs which do not receive review, or which are misaligned with project priorities.
 A secondary problem is that there can be a perceived conflict-of-interest because people's job performance will be judged on their ability to finish a task, such as stabilizing a language feature, which can lead them to pressure project teams to make progress.
     * **Having the project agree before-hand that it is a priority to make progress in an area and in particular to aim for achieving particular goals by particular dates will align the incentives and make it easier for people to make commitments to would-be employers.**

+### The plan for 2024

+### The "shiny future" we are working towards

+Assuming this goal program is successful, we would like to begin another goal sourcing round in late 2024 (likely Oct 15 - Dec 15).
+We see this as fitting into a running process.

 ## Design axioms